henn0124/nextjs-subscription-payments-shadcn/README.md

 - [shadcn/ui](https://ui.shadcn.com/) – Beautifully designed components that you can copy and paste into your apps
 - [TypeScript](https://www.typescriptlang.org/) – Static type checker for end-to-end typesafety
 - [Vercel](https://vercel.com/) – Easily preview & deploy changes with git

+## Project Structure

+- `/app` - Next.js app router pages
+- `/components` - React components, including shadcn/ui components
+- `/hooks` - Custom React hooks
+- `/lib` - Utility functions and custom type definitions
+- `/styles` - Global styles and Tailwind CSS configuration
+- `/utils` - Helper functions and utility modules

+## Role-Based Access Control

+This project implements a simple role-based access control system:

+- Public routes: Accessible to all users
+- `/playground`: Accessible to all authenticated users
+- `/admin`: Accessible only to users with the 'admin' role

+Roles are managed in the Supabase database and assigned to users upon registration.

 ## Getting Started